markgat/MarsWebscrape/README.md

 4) Lastly, press the "Scrape New Data" button to begin the scraping process, after which your Mars summary page will be displayed.
 ![web_results](Images/MarsWeb.png)
-5) To close program, close the web page, and shut off the mongo deamon and the terminal containing the URL by pressing Ctr + C within each window.
+5) To close program, close the web page, and shut off the MongoDB deamon and the terminal containing the URL by pressing Ctr + C within each window.

 ## Coming Soon